 Resilience isn’t a buzzword; it’s built into our system.
 By blending cloud, data, and empowered people, we build a supply chain backbone ready for any disruption.

-“As I often tell my teams, enabling people, getting data right, and keeping infrastructure robust on the cloud make life easier.
-Resilience isn’t a slogan for us, it’s embedded in everything we do”
+“Enabling your people, getting your data right, and keeping infrastructure robust on the cloud makes life easier.
+Resilience isn’t a buzzword for us, it’s inbuilt.”

 The Three Pillars of Resilience – For me, resilience rests on three foundations: people, data, and infrastructure.

-• People First: Resilience starts with people.
-We built shared services teams for infrastructure, data architecture, and digital tech, with Gen Z developers at the core.
-Skilled in Python and React, these young professionals are supported with mandatory certifications, incentives, and recognition programs.
-By rewarding continuous learning, we’ve created a culture where resilience becomes second nature.
+At ECU, we invested in shared services teams for infrastructure, data architecture, and digital tech.
+At the core of this effort are young Gen Z developers, trained in Python and React.
+We strengthened their readiness through mandatory certifications, incentives, and recognition programs.
+We created a culture where training is rewarded, and resilience becomes second nature.

-• Infrastructure Consolidation: Our boldest step was reducing 66 data centers to six, strategically placed across APAC, Europe, the US, and Latin America: today, 85% of our workloads run on the cloud, split between AWS and Microsoft Azure.
-While we once aimed for a single-vendor approach, cloud economics and resilience needs made us rethink.
-The future lies in multi-vendor flexibility.
+Perhaps our boldest move was reducing multiple data centers to just six, aligned with key geographies such as APAC, Europe, Asia, the US, and Latin America.
+Today, more than 85% of our workloads run on the cloud, spread across AWS and Microsoft Azure.
+While we once aimed for a single vendor, we realized the need to rethink cloud economics and prepare for a multi-vendor future.

 Predict, Prevent, Perform

-Disruptions in logistics are costly; even a 4% operational loss translates into massive financial setbacks.
-That’s why we live by our mantra: predict early, prevent with precautions, and then perform.
+Disruptions in logistics are costly.
+Even a 4% loss in operations translates into massive financial setbacks.
+My resilience mantra is simple: predict early, prevent with precautions, and then perform.
+We build continuity into our daily operations rather than reacting after crises.

 This approach goes beyond technology.
-By standardizing corporate functions like finance and HR, we’ve built visibility, consistency, and efficiency across ECU’s global footprint.
+By standardizing corporate functions such as finance and HR, we ensure visibility, consistency, and efficiency across ECU’s global footprint.

 AI and the Road to Modernization